 The reality

-While it might appear that using a higher octane petrol than specified for your vehicle might unleash some hidden power within your engine, you’re not really doing anything for it.
-Most cars in NZ are designed to run on 91 octane fuel.
+While it could seem that using a higher octane petrol than specified for your vehicle might unleash some hidden power within your engine, you’re unlikely to notice any benefits.
+And most cars in NZ are designed to run on 91 octane fuel.

 What about e10?